Beyond the Edge of Function: Unraveling the Patterns of Type Recovery in Binary Code: Introduction

 \section{Introduction}

 Type recovery is a fundamental and crucial step in the decompilation process \cite{liu2020far}, providing high-level semantic abstractions and complex expression constraints of the target entity.
 It plays a pivotal role in various downstream security tasks, including vulnerability discovery \cite{vadayath2022arbiter, luo2023vulhawk}, malware detection \cite{avllazagaj2021malware, garcia2018lightweight, cao2020benign}, and taint analysis \cite{sang2024airtaint, wang2023taintmini, liang2022pata} in binary code.

-In reverse engineering scenarios, we typically need to analyze closed-source binary programs, which presents multiple significant challenges.
+In reverse engineering scenarios, we typically need to analyze closed-source binary programs, which present multiple significant challenges.
 The obstacles include the inability to access high-level abstractions from source code, the distortion of code structure resulting from compiler optimizations, and the removal of symbol information from binary files.
 These compounding factors make type recovery in binary code both a crucial and technically challenging task.